Pasquale Camerlengo: Coaching and choreography

 Camerlengo began choreographing in the early 1990s, doing parts of his own programs.
 After his first retirement from competition in 1993, Carlo Fassi hired him to do choreography for his students; Camerlengo worked in Milan for two years.

 After his final retirement, Boucher-Zazoui invited Camerlengo to work alongside her in Lyon.
 He also coached for a year in Berlin, Germany, and then moved to Delaware.
-Since September 2006, he works as a coach at the Detroit Skating Club in Bloomfield Hills, Michigan, in collaboration with former World champion ice dancer, Anjelika Krylova.
-He also collaborates with Massimo Scali, Natalia Annenko-Deller, and Elizabeth Punsalan.
+In September 2006, he began coaching at the Detroit Skating Club in Bloomfield Hills, Michigan, in collaboration with wife and former World champion ice dancer, Anjelika Krylova.
+Additionally, he also collaborated with Massimo Scali, Natalia Annenko-Deller, and Elizabeth Punsalan.

+In 2018, he relocated to Novi, Michigan to work at the Novi Ice Arena, alongside Igor Shpilband.

 His current and former students have included: